 During the development of the Plan-EA, tribes were contacted to request input and participation in the Project.
 Tribes were provided letters of the scoping announcement, which notified them of the Project, public meeting time and locations, and open comment period, and also requested their input (Appendix A).
 Tribal consultation was completed to comply with EO 13175 and the NHPA.
 Tribal consultation letters, including a copy of the Cultural Resources Inventory Report, were sent out on September 9, 2020 (Appendix A).
+Tribes were invited to review and comment on the Draft Plan-EA during the open comment period (Appendix A).
 See Section 7.1.4 for a summary of tribes consulted and tribal responses to date.
-Consultation with tribes will continue during the Draft Plan-EA review period, and the results will be documented in the Final Plan-EA.